GabrielFVieira/jokeApiWrapper/README.md

   - size -> OPTIONAL.
 Defines the max size of the unrated jokes seen list.
 Default: 10, Max: 30

 ### GET [/summary/unrated](http://localhost:8088/summary/unrated)
-Get only the unrated jokes seen portion of the summatry
+Get only the unrated jokes seen portion of the summary

 #### Query Parameters:
   - lang -> OPTIONAL.
 Define the language of the joke that will be returned.
 The default value is 'en'(english)